 MFL is led by Mrs Wilson

 At Nursteed, our aim in MFL (modern foreign language) is to provide pupils with well-rounded knowledge in the basics of Spanish.
-We want to teach pupils to understand and communicate ideas, facts and feelings through speaking, listening, reading and writing Spanish.
+We want to teach pupils to understand and communicate ideas, facts and feelings through

 Spanish is taught once a week during a 30 minute interactive, multimedia lesson using a language learning scheme called Linguascope.
 As the teaching and learning of Spanish at Nursteed is a new subject for us (we previously taught French) all KS2 year groups are working at the beginning of the process and therefore starting with the Year 3 scheme of work.
 In these weekly lessons we provide an appropriate balance of spoken and written language which lays the foundations for foreign language teaching at Key Stage 3.
-At Nursteed we aim to prepare our children to successfully transfer to KS3 equipped with the knowledge and skills required to further develop their language skills.

 From Year 3 to Year 6 there is a clear progression of skills which involves new learning and recapping on previous teaching, building vocabulary and language.
 At Nursteed, we use a wide range of resources to support our teaching of Spanish including games, language immersion days, written activities, songs, rhymes and stories.